 Bedrooms in catalogs and magazines create the perfect picture of comfort; they always appear so luxurious and plush.
 The secret to this look is layering.
 Sheets, blankets, duvets, quilts, and throws, along with layers of pillows achieve this sumptuous look, but it may not be realistic for you to purchase all of that coordinating bedding or maintain a perfectly-made bed—especially if you live with kids and pets.

-Luckily, there is a simple solution: Start with white bedding.
-By starting with white sheets — which always look clean and crisp — and a white duvet, you can pile on (or take off) extra layers to suit the weather and the season.
-Donna Garlough, style director for Joss & Main, a popular flash-sale shopping site, has this to say about getting your bed ready for cooler temperatures:
+Luckily, there is a simple solution: start with white bedding.
+By starting with white sheets—which always look clean and crisp—and a white duvet, you can pile on (or take off) extra layers to suit the weather and the season.
+Donna Garlough, the style director for Joss & Main, a popular flash-sale shopping site, has this to say about getting your bed ready for cooler temperatures:

 I would add that if you have a duvet that is warm enough already, simply folding a throw blanket in an autumnal hue at the foot of the bed will add a dose of color and texture, not to mention a layer of warmth that's easy to pull up as needed.

 Another way to add some color is with a decorative pillow or two.
 Two white pillow shams fronted by a pretty bolster or a couple of square toss pillows should do the trick.
 You can change these out seasonally or choose some to hang out on your bed year-round.